 Medicare Part B

 Medicare Part B is part of Original Medicare.
 It covers medically necessary care and preventative services.
 This includes doctor visits, outpatient care, cancer screenings, medical equipment and more.
-The standard monthly premium for Medicare Part B is $148.50 in 2021, up from $144.60 in 2020.
+The standard monthly premium for Medicare Part B is $148.50 in 2021.

 What Does Medicare Part B Cover?